NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 For the ML Challenge, we share a dataset for a take home challenge and then discuss the same with the candidate.
 This round has no right answer.
 It is deliberately open ended.

 It gives us a lot of signals on a wide variety of things we care about, for instance:

 - how the candidate formulates the problem,
 - measures the model performance,
 - thinks about model selection and important of loss functions,
 - prior/acquired experience with real world datasets,
 - literature review/comfort with close to research work,
-- ability to write clean, readable code
+- ability to write clean, readable code,
 - whether they include failed experiments, indicates their confidence with sharing honest results

 To me, what has suprised most is the number of otherwise skilled people who use "this is what I saw on Medium" as a valid explanation for selecting a particular approach.
 This lack of agency (autonomy?) is a red flag.